dvanvolk/picture_frame_server/README.md

 # Picture Frame

 A full-screen kitchen display for a Raspberry Pi.
-Cycles through photos from an [Immich](https://immich.app) shared album with a large, across-the-room-readable clock and weather overlay.
+Cycles through photos from an [Immich](https://immich.app) shared album with a large, across-the-room-readable clock and weather overlay, and periodically switches to a home-sensor dashboard or a live flight tracker.
 Integrates with [Home Assistant](https://www.home-assistant.io/) for real-time events: shows a live doorbell camera feed when motion or a button press is detected, and displays the current song when music is playing.

 ---